openNDS/openNDS/docs/source/config.rst

 Default: Enabled

-BinAuth enables POST AUTHENTICATION PROCESSING and and is useful in particular when a FAS is configured remotely.
+BinAuth enables POST AUTHENTICATION PROCESSING and is useful in particular when a FAS is configured remotely.

 The default binauth script is used to generate a client authentication database that is used for pre-emptive re-authentication.